altocodenl/tagaway/readme.md

 - Import/upload:
    - Refactor for upload & import
       - Server
-         - Refactor upload endpoint with new logs and with tag of repeated.
-         - Refactor account endpoint to aggregate data for uploads and imports and document.
+         - Separate endpoints for upload & import, away from account, document (also change in account).
          - Tests
             - metadata upload
             - upload modifications
                - uid -> id
                - if repeated picture with a different tag, use that tag on upload.
-            - retrieve uploads
+            - retrieve uploads from separate endpoint
       - Client
          - Refactor imports
             - Use new data format.